Race walking at the Summer Olympics

-Race walking events at the Summer Olympics have been contested over a variety of distances at the multi-sport event.
-There were three race walking events in the 2020 Summer Olympics: a men's and a women's 20 kilometres walk, and a men's 50 kilometres walk.
+Racewalking events at the Summer Olympics have been contested over a variety of distances at the multi-sport event.
+There were three race walking events in the 2020 Summer Olympics: a men's and a women's 20 kilometres race walk, and a men's 50 kilometres race walk.
 The races were held in a final-only format.

 The first men's events came at the 1908 London Olympics, which featured 3500 m and 10-mile distances.
-A 10-kilometre version was introduced at the 1912 Summer Olympics and it continued until 1952 (skipping three editions from 1928 to 1936).
+A 10-Kilometer version was introduced at the 1912 Summer Olympics and it continued until 1952 (skipping three editions from 1928 to 1936).
 There was also a one-off 3000 m walk at the 1920 Antwerp Olympics.
 The men's 20 km walk became the standard short distance for men in 1956 and has continued since then.
-The longer men's event over 50 km was first held at the 1932 Summer Olympics and has been held continuously until the present day, except for a brief drop from the programme in 1976 – the IAAF held a World Championship for the event in protest and it was restored.
+The longer men's event over 50 km was first held at the 1932 Summer Olympics and was held continuously until the 2020 Olympics, except for a brief drop from the program in 1976 – the World Athletics held a World Championship for the event in protest and it was restored.

 The first women's event was introduced at the 1992 Barcelona Olympics, 84 years after the first men's race.
 Held over 10 km for the first two editions, the women's event was extended to match the men's 20 km distance from the 2000 Sydney Olympics onwards.
-Women have never commonly competed internationally over 50 km, thus it has never been proposed as an Olympic event – as of 2012 it remains the only event on the Olympic athletics programme in which men compete, but women do not have an equivalent.
+Women have never commonly competed internationally over 50 km, thus it was never proposed as an Olympic event – it was the last on the Olympic athletics programme in which men competed, but women did not have an equivalent.
 The 50 km is also the longest distance race for an Olympic athletics event.
+In April 2023, a new Marathon Race Walking Mixed Relay event was announced for the 2024 Games, replacing the men's 50 km event.